FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ### Trial Loss Ratio

 The trial loss ratio is equal to one minus the trial forwarding ratio.

+This is almost identical to Frame Loss Rate from [RFC1242] section 3.6, except that is a percentage.

 ### Trial Forwarding Rate